dingsen2/micronutrient-radar/docs/product-spec.md

 | **Internal Documentation** | - Architecture diagrams<br>- System dependencies<br>- Deployment procedures<br>- Incident response playbooks |

 ## 14 · Open Questions
-1. Do we support multiple receipts per day with partial overlaps?
+1. Do we support multiple food images per day with partial overlaps?
    *Answer: Yes, system will deduplicate items and merge nutrients within 24h window*
-2. How do we handle restaurant receipts (nutrients unknown)?
+2. How do we handle restaurant meals (nutrients unknown)?
    *Answer: Flag as "estimated" and use generic restaurant item database*
 3. Which 5 v1 micronutrients are *most actionable*?
    *Answer: Iron, Vitamin D, B12, Magnesium, and Potassium (based on common deficiencies)*